For women that are interested we offer a chaplaincy service.

-If you would like to talk with someone about your spiritual needs, or simply connect with someone who is ready to listen to your concerns with empathy and support, please contact our office and ask to speak with someone.
+If you would like to talk with someone about your spiritual needs, or simply connect with someone who is ready to listen to your concerns with empathy and support, please do contact us.

 We also run group Bible studies each week for anyone that is interested in looking at some of the bigger questions of life and what the Bible has to say about them.